 Trust in terrafirma.

-Terrafirma are proud to be an Associate member of the Council of Property Search Organisations (CoPSO) and a subscriber to The Search Code, sitting under the Jurisdiction of the Property Codes Compliance Board.
+Terrafirma are proud to be an Executive member of the Council of Property Search Organisations (CoPSO) and a subscriber to The Search Code, sitting under the Jurisdiction of the Property Codes Compliance Board.

 Our membership allows you peace of mind that your searches follow a code designed to protect property sales and promotes the best practice and professional standards that we, here at Terrafirma, at proud to provide to our customers.